achuthanandGit/Python-Learning/README.md

 # Python-Learning

-This project contains the learning files for python.
-Beginners.
-Those who are interested to learn can clone this repository.
-Use PyCharm educational verison or pro version to open the learning files.
+Python Learning
+    It contains necessary file to learn the basics of Python Use PyCharm to use this folder for better experience

+Scripts
+    Scripts to explore different tricks using python libraries